dlcs/protagonist/README.md

 dotnet run ./Utils/TestData/TestData.csproj
 ```

-> Note that the seed data added by `TestData` is insufficient to fully run DLCS and will need expanded as Engine and API are ported.
+> Note that the seed data added by `TestData` is insufficient to fully run DLCS and will need expanded.

 Migrations are added using:

 ```bash
 dotnet ef migrations add "Table gains column" -p DLCS.Repository -s API
 ```